dmcable/BIOSTAT620/README.md

-# Welcome to BST 260: Introduction to Data Science
+# Welcome to BIOSTAT 620: Introduction to Health Data Science

-* This repository provides the code for the [Fall 2024 course notes](https://datasciencelabs.github.io/2024/).
+* This repository provides the code for the [Winter 2025 course notes](https://dmcable.github.io/BIOSTAT620/).